Remote radio head

 RRHs have become one of the most important subsystems of today's new distributed base stations.
-The RRH contains the base station's RF circuitry plus analog-to-digital/digital-to-analog converters and up/down converters.
-RRHs also have operation and management processing capabilities and a standardized optical interface to connect to the rest of the base station.
+The RRH contains RF circuitry plus analog-to-digital/digital-to-analog converters and up/down converters, and connects to, and thus drives the cell site's antenna.
+RRHs also have operation and management processing capabilities and a standardized optical interface to connect to the rest of the base station/baseband unit.
 This will be increasingly true as LTE and WiMAX are deployed.
 Remote radio heads make MIMO operation easier; they increase a base station's efficiency and facilitate easier physical location for gap coverage problems.
-RRHs will use the latest RF component technology including Gallium nitride (GaN) RF power devices and envelope tracking technology within the RRH RF power amplifier (RFPA).
+RRHs will use the latest RF component technology including gallium nitride (GaN) RF power devices and envelope tracking technology within the RRH RF power amplifier (RFPA).

 RRH protection in fiber to the antenna systems

 Fourth generation (4G) and beyond infrastructure deployments will include the implementation of Fiber to the Antenna (FTTA) architecture.
 FTTA architecture has enabled lower power requirements, distributed antenna sites, and a reduced base station footprint than conventional tower sites.
 The use of FTTA will promote the separation of power and signal components from the base station and their relocation to the top of the tower mast in a Remote Radio Head (RRH).

 According to the Telcordia industry standard that establishes generic requirements for Fiber to the Antenna (FTTA) protection GR-3177, the RRH shifts the entire high-frequency and power electronic segments from the base station to a location adjacent to the antenna.
 The RRH will be served by optical fiber and DC power for the optical-to-electronic conversion at the RRH.

 RRHs located on cell towers will require Surge Protective Devices (SPDs) to protect the system from lightning strikes and induced power surges.
 There is also a change in electrical overstress exposure due to the relocation of the equipment from the base station to the top of the mast.